-Even foreign learners today might want to check whether it has the <t> voiced in American English, which it does.
+check whether it has the <t> voiced in American English, which it does.
 And what do you do about <Renault>TM cars?
-Well

-/rə'nɔ:lt/.
+Well we British call them /'renəʊ/ but the Americans on the whole call them /rəˈnɔːlt/.
 There are often second or even third alternative pronunciations for many of these words, but the ones I show are the main pronunciations, and the ones that I recommend to foreign learners who are taking either British or American English as their model.
 When the word is a foreign name it is useful, for some people at any rate, to know what it is in the source language; so in the source language (French in this case) it is of course neither of those, but /rəno/, and that information is also shown in the dictionary entry.